-In Year 13, our students are given the opportunity to study four topics in great depth.

-For the Physical Geography paper we study Hazardous Environments and Tropical Environments.
+In Year 13, students are given the opportunity to study four topics in great depth.
+For the physical paper we study Hazardous Environments and Coastal Environments.
 Hazardous Environments explores the causes, effects and management of tectonic, atmospheric and geomorphological hazards.
-Tropical Environments explores the climate and landforms found in the tropics.
-We study the tropical rainforest and savanna ecosystems including the climate, vegetation, nutrient cycles and soils found here.
-Finally, we evaluate sustainable management in these environments.
+Coastal Environments explores the characteristics, features and landforms of coastal areas.
+We study coral reefs and mangroves which are both found in Thailand and around the world as well as coastlines in the UK.
+Finally we evaluate the sustainable management of these environments.

-For the Human Geography paper we study Environmental Management and Global Interdependence.
-Environmental Management explores how we can manage energy supplies sustainably, environmental degradation, and the sustainable management of damaged environments.
+For the human paper we study Economic Transition and Global Interdependence.
+Economic transition explores how countries develop over time with particular focus on their industries, economic progress, and overall quality of life of their population.
 Global Interdependence covers trading patterns, international debt and aid, the development of international tourism and how this can be managed.